Deep Learning for Instance Retrieval: A Survey: Retrieval via Learning DCNN Representations

+Substantial research has been devoted to pair-wise ranking loss, while cross entropy loss, mainly used for classification, has been largely overlooked.
+Recently, Boudiaf \etal \cite{boudiaf2020unifying} claim that cross entropy loss can match and even surpass the pair-wise ranking loss when carefully tuned on fine-grained category-level retrieval tasks.
+In fact, the greatest improvements have come from enhanced training schemes (\eg data augmentation, learning rate polices, batch normalization freeze) rather than intrinsic properties of pairwise ranking loss.
+Further, although several sophisticated ranking losses have been explored and validated for category-level retrieval, Musgrave \etal \cite{musgrave2020metric} revisited these losses and found that most of them perform on par to vanilla Siamese loss and triplet loss, so there is merit to consider these losses also for instance-level image retrieval tasks.

+Both cross entropy loss and pair-wise ranking loss regularize on the embedded features and the corresponding labels so as to maximize their mutual information \cite{boudiaf2020unifying}.
+Their effectiveness is not guaranteed to give retrieval results that also optimize mAP \cite{revaud2019learning}.
+To tackle this limitation one can directly optimize the average precision (AP) metric using the listwise AP loss,

+which optimizes the global ranking of thousands of images simultaneously, instead of only a few images at a time.
+Here $Y_{i}$ is the binary label to evaluate the relevance between batch images. $X_{N} = \{x_{1}, x_{2},...x_{j},...,x_{N}\}$ denotes the features of all images, where each $x_{i}$ is used as a potential query to rank the remaining batch images.
+Each similarity score $x_{i}^{\top}x_{j}$ can be measured by a cosine function.

-Directly optimizing the average precision (AP) metric using the listwise AP loss \cite{he2018local} is one way to consider a large number of image simultaneously.
-Training with this loss has been demonstrated to improve retrieval performance \cite{he2018local}, \cite{revaud2019learning}, \cite{brown2020smooth}, however average precision, as a metric, is normally non-differentiable and non-smooth.
-To directly optimize the AP loss, the AP metric needs to be relaxed by using methods such as soft-binning approximation \cite{he2018local}, \cite{revaud2019learning} or sigmoid function \cite{brown2020smooth}.
+It is demonstrated that training with AP-based loss improves retrieval performance \cite{revaud2019learning},\cite{brown2020smooth}.
+However average precision, as a metric, is normally non-differentiable.
+To directly optimize the AP loss during back-propagation, the key is that the indicator function for AP computing needs to be relaxed using methods such as triangular kernel-based soft assignment \cite{revaud2019learning} or sigmoid function \cite{brown2020smooth}, as shown in Figure \ref{mAP_loss_illustration} (d).